3mdeb/pxe-server/docs/PfSense.md

-In order to boot PfSense via PXE and use unattended install, you need to do the following:
+In order to boot PfSense via PXE, you need to do the following:

 1. Download ISO from https://nyifiles.pfsense.org/mirror/downloads/pfSense-CE-2.3.4-RELEASE-amd64.iso.gz